 Eventually we reach the tiny settlement of Soroa, which for many is the prettiest area of the region.
 We stay in local guesthouses.

 On the way to Vinales we check out a Soroa which is beautiful area in the mountains with quite a few interesting things to see.
-There is an excellent orquid garden with about 200 different types of orquids, more than half of which are Cuban species.
+There is an excellent orchid garden with about 200 different types of orchids, more than half of which are Cuban species.